Amir Khan is in decline and is only motivated by money, insists opponent Billy Dib

 "He's no longer the fighter who schooled the likes of Devon Alexander and Marcos Maidana.
 Today, he's fighting for different reasons….money!"

-Dib also insists he is in great shape, despite effectively jumping up three weight categories to challenge Khan.
+Dib also says he is in great shape, despite effectively jumping up three weight categories to challenge Khan.

 "For the first time in my boxing career, I've not needed to worry about my weight," Dib added.